 Baby Chewing Tongue: Why They Do It And What To Do About It

 Parents find various activities of their babies to be humorous.
 One such uncommon activity is a baby chewing on the tongue.
-You may have noticed your child nibbling on their tongue several times and wondered why they do it.
+You may have noticed your infant chewing on their tongue several times and wondered why they do it.

 Chewing on the tongue is quite common among babies and is usually their reaction to discovering their tongue.
 However, there could be other reasons a newborn chews on their tongue.